 Now that was an idea.
 Why wait until tomorrow?
 Getting out of the house would probably make her feel better.
 It had been three…four days?
 Her last brownie delivery to Mona Lisa’s as a matter of fact.
-Not for the first time she was happy to have found a way not to eat her bouts of anxiety baking all by herself, and it even involved exercise.
-If Lisa didn’t think anyone would buy the salvaged brownies, they could certainly have a few themselves.
+Not for the first time she was happy to have found a way not to eat her bouts of anxiety-baking all by herself, and it even involved exercise.
+If Lisa didn’t think anyone would buy the salvaged brownies, they could certainly eat a few themselves.
 It was that kind of day.

 Five minutes effort with little plastic bags and ribbons to tie them closed went without major mishaps.
-Two dark, moist curls in each.
+Two dark, moist curls of brownie in each.
 Paris thought they looked appetizing, but Lisa would have to agree.
 She shoved the letter into her back pocket, thinking she’d ask Lisa’s advice about it.